Noel Gallagher's 1967 Gibson Firebird III Non-Reverse

 And, who knows, probably not even Noel, it may well have taken a place in the multi-guitar layering that went into shamefully underrated third album Be Here Now.
 It was definitely there in the studio with Noel.
 Just one of the fifteen or more guitar tracks behind "D'You Know What I Mean?"

 After that, there's not much to say about further appearances while still in Noel's possession.
 But by 1999, he was ready for one of the rare clear-outs of his guitar cave.
 So, this one and a number of other guitars famously owned by Noel, first came onto the market in August 1999, with provenance from Noel and Jason Rhodes, at the New King's Road Vintage Guitar Emporium.
 Dave Brewis snapped up six of those guitars just 10 days later on 20 August 1999, listing it among the other gems at Rock Stars Guitars.
-Which was where I was lucky enough to find it in March 2002.
+By today's standards, it was not quick to sell.
+So, they also listed it on eBay, which was where I was lucky enough to find it in March 2002.
 Sometimes, the slow and unsophisticated early days of the internet are a hidden blessing.

-One final thought.
-And, yes, I know this is speculation.
-But when I first plugged this guitar in all those years ago, cranked up the volume, kicked in the overdrive, the sound from this guitar was the absolute match for (It's Good) To Be Free.
+The speculation.
+When I first plugged this guitar, cranked up the volume, and kicked in the overdrive, the sound from this guitar was the absolute match for (It's Good) To Be Free.
 A massive song released as one of the B-side tracks to Whatever, and then later on The Masterplan.
 (It's Good) To Be Free was recorded on 7 October 1994, at The Congress House Studio, Austin, Texas - during a two-week break from Oasis' first multi-city tour of the States.
-That would narrow the date down to late-September/early-October.
-If I'd just had these pick-ups installed, I couldn't think of a better way to unleash their power than on the overdriven feedback of (It's Good) To Be Free.
+That would narrow the date down for the change from P90s to these Pearly Gates to late-September/early-October.
+And, if I'd just had these pick-ups installed, I couldn't think of a better way to unleash their power than on the overdriven feedback of (It's Good) To Be Free.

 Specification